-The Office of Consumer Counsel represents classes and is prohibited, by law, from representing individual customers.
+The Office of Consumer Counsel represents residential, small business, and agricultural energy consumers as a class and is prohibited, by law, from representing individual customers.
 Individuals are permitted to request permission from the Public Utilities Commission to intervene in cases.
 If permission is granted, those individual interveners may participate in all aspects of the case, including the hearing before the PUC.
 Generally, in order for the PUC to grant intervener status to an individual, the individual must show an interest (typically, financial) in the outcome of the proceeding, or that the outcome will have an impact (again, typically financial) on the individual.
 In addition, the individual is usually required to show that other interveners will not adequately represent the interests of the individual.

 1560 Broadway, Suite 200

 Denver, CO 80202